Australian English vocabulary: Pre-decimal currency

-Prior to decimalization, Australian monetary units closely reflected British usage: four farthings (obsolete by 1945) or two halfpence to a penny; 12 pence to a shilling; 20 shillings to a pound, but terms for the coinage were uniquely Australian, particularly among working-class adult males: "Brown": a penny (1d.); "Tray": threepence (3d.); "Zac": sixpence (6d.); "Bob" or "Deener": a shilling (1s.); "Two bob bit": a florin (2s.)
+Before decimalisation, Australian monetary units closely reflected British usage: four farthings (obsolete by 1945) or two halfpence to a penny; 12 pence to a shilling; 20 shillings to a pound, but terms for the coinage were uniquely Australian, particularly among working-class adult males: "Brown": a penny (1d.); "Tray": threepence (3d.); "Zac": sixpence (6d.); "Bob" or "Deener": a shilling (1s.); "Two bob bit": a florin (2s.) ("Bob" and "Two bob bit" are also British usage.)

 Slang terms for notes mostly followed British usage: "Ten bob note": ten shillings (10s.); "Quid" (or "fiddly did"): pound note (£1); "Fiver": five pound note (£5); "Tenner" or "Brick": ten pound note (£10).
 Other terms have been recorded but rarely used outside the racetrack.
 One confusing matter is that five shillings prior to decimal currency was called a "Dollar", in reference to the Spanish Dollar and "Holey Dollar" which circulated at a value of five shillings, but the Australian Dollar at the introduction of decimal currency was fixed at 10 shillings.

 Sport

 Football

-Australia has four codes of football, rugby league, rugby union, Australian rules football, and Association football.
+Australia has four major codes of football, rugby league, rugby union, Australian rules football, and association football.
 Generally, rugby league is called football in New South Wales and Queensland, while rugby union is called either rugby or union throughout.
 Both rugby league and rugby union are often collectively referred to as rugby in other states where Australian rules football is called football.
 Australian rules football is commonly referred to as "Aussie Rules" throughout Australia, but may also in Victoria and South Australia be loosely called "footy" outside the context of the Australian Football League.

-Association football was long known as "soccer" in Australia and still persists.
+Association football was long known as "soccer" in Australia and that naming convention still persists among many Australians.
 In 2005, the governing body changed its name to Football Federation Australia.
 Association Football in Australia is called "football'" only when mentioned in conjunction with a specific league, such as the A-League or Premier League, otherwise "football" on its own means either Australian football or rugby on its own depending on the region of Australia.